rdamehta/Quarterly-projections-on-annual-revenue-with-regression/README.md

 3. Take advantage of Pandas as much as possible -- the `groupby`, `summation`, and other features of DataFrames can make computing the necessary summary data much easier.
 This is a great time to practice what you learned in Week 2!

 4. Take care in the presentation of your results.
-Your audience non-technical, so explain your findings in accessible language.
+Assume your audience is non-technical, so explain your findings in accessible language.

 **General suggestions:**
 - Write pseudocode before you write actual code.
 Thinking through the logic of something helps.